-Evaluating the existing roadway characteristics near the school how the Slow Speed School Zone recommendations fit into the larger roadway network and create context-sensitive recommendations for the Slow Speed School Zone.
+Evaluating the existing roadway characteristics near the school show how the Slowing Speeds in School Zones recommendations fit into the larger roadway network and create context-sensitive recommendations for the Slow Speed School Zone.
 The following roadway characteristics should be considered for analysis: posted speed limits, bicycle and pedestrian infrastructure, existing transit routes, traffic volumes, number of lanes, and street parking.
 Characteristics such as posted speed limits, traffic volumes, and number of lanes can be accounted for in a table.
 Existing bicycle and pedestrian infrastructure and transit routes can be included on the existing conditions map.